For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 Within the confines of this comfy platform is a nylon shank.
 What this added component does is it reinforces the midfoot zone to improve the user’s balance.
 It also contributes to the sandal’s overall stability, especially during transitions.

-During the construction of this sandal, the engineers also infused the insole and midsole with Microban’s zinc-based antimicrobial technology.
+During the construction of this hiking sandal from Teva, the engineers also infused the insole and midsole with Microban’s zinc-based antimicrobial technology.
 By actively inhibiting odor-causing bacteria on a micro level, it is able to fight off the stink.
 It also prevents mold buildup, thus improving the lifespan of the sandal.

-The Teva Tirra is undeniably lightweight and fast drying thanks to its strappy, webbing upper which is mostly made of polyester—a hydrophobic, synthetic material characterized by lightness, strength, and resilience.
-Its set of straps use hook and loop fasteners to give wearers wider lockdown configuration options.
+The women’s-only Teva Tirra is lightweight and fast drying thanks to its strappy, webbing upper which is mostly made of polyester.
+It is a hydrophobic, synthetic material characterized by lightness, strength, and resilience.
+The sandal’s set of straps use hook and loop fasteners to give wearers wider lockdown configuration options.
 There is also a pull tab stitched on the heel’s back strap for effortless on and off.

 Aside from keeping the Tirra away from high temperatures (or prolonged exposure to direct sunlight) the brand recommends the following care tips to extend the life of the Tirra sandals:

 Step 1.
 Hand wash (never machine wash) the pair using antimicrobial soap and warm water.
 Use a soft bristle brush to remove dirt and other accumulated debris on the outsole carefully.
 Gently bend the sandals to expose the grooves and eliminate hidden dirt.